 To help with this issue fund managers adjust the pricing of their funds and/or stop investors selling them.
 These decisions are not taken lightly and only in extreme circumstances.
 It does mean you could receive less than you expect when selling a property fund, or not be able to sell at all for a period of time.

-This can be detrimental to the fund’s performance and means returns are not solely down to the skill of the fund manager.
+This can hurt the fund’s performance and means returns aren't solely down to the skill of the fund manager.
 The high costs associated with buying and selling property also eat into the income received by investors, more so than when buying and selling shares.

-These funds work in much the same way as any fund that invests in company shares.
+These funds work in a similar way to funds that invest in company shares.
 The value of the fund is directly linked to the value of the shares the manager invests in.

-A large proportion of these funds tends to be invested in Real Estate Investment Trusts (REITs).
+They mostly invest in Real Estate Investment Trusts (REITs).
 REITs own and operate a variety of properties and are looked after by an expert management team.
-This helps to spread risk and avoid overreliance on a small number of properties.
+This helps to spread risk and means they don't rely on a small number of properties.

-It’s also possible to invest in REITs, and other property-related investment trusts, directly.
-These don’t have the same problems as unit trusts when large investors try to buy and sell at the same time, but it's possible for the shares in the REIT or investment trust to trade below (or above) the value of the properties they invest in.
+You can also invest in REITs, and other property-related investment trusts, directly.
+These don’t have the same problems as unit trusts when large investors try to buy and sell at the same time.
+But it's possible for the shares in the REIT or investment trust to trade below (or above) the value of the properties they invest in.
 This is known as trading at a discount (or premium).

 Investment trusts can also borrow money to invest.
-This can improve returns when markets are rising, but amplifies losses in falling markets, so it’s higher risk.
+This can improve returns when markets are rising, but increases losses in falling markets, so it’s higher risk.